donadonny/Fitting-Room/README.md

  * Make a progress bar for user to see photo upload progress

 ### Known bugs/todo/ to fix:
- * Shows all photos in my photos screen when it should show only user photos in home screen
 * Gets repeat photos
 * Improve layout
    * Make it nice